RaumTheFool/SUNNFOLK-NOMIC/GAME 1/BIG PROPOSALS/Proposal 48.md

 A Proposal's number is 1 higher than the one preceding it, initially 1.

 - **THE VOTING PHASE**:

 The first @Bookkeeper to post "VP" in #bookkeeping gains 5 Peas.
 A :thumbsup: or :thumbsdown: reaction on a Proposal is a Vote.

 - **THE INTERPRETATION PHASE**:

 If a Proposal from the previous PP has more :thumbsup: than :thumbsdown: Votes, it passes and its poster gains 10 Peas.
-Otherwise, its poster gains 5 Peas.
 Proposals that mention Klark require a ratio of 75👍/25👎 or more to pass.
+A random Player gains 10 Klark Coins and another who has more than 0 loses up to 10 Klark Coins.
 A @Bookkeeper provides their ChatGPT with the following prompt:
 ```
 Follow the Rules, assume the role of Klark and write a Proposal per R **BOOKKEEPING**;

 [The Ruleset]
 ```
-Its response has the header **KLARK'S PROPOSAL** and is a Proposal that passes without Vote.
+Its response has the header **KLARK'S PROPOSAL** and is a Proposal that passes immediately without Vote.
 The first @Bookkeeper to interpret all changes and post "IP" in #bookkeeping gains 5 Peas.

 A message in #proposals with the header "EMERGENCY PROPOSAL" and a @Player ping is an Emergency Proposal (EP) if it was posted after the previous EP was resolved.
 It initiates a 12-hour period of Void Time where the only active clause is this paragraph.
-When Void Time ends, if the EP has a ratio of 75👍/0👎 reactions, it passes.
+When Void Time ends, if the EP has a ratio of at least 75👍/0👎 reactions, it passes.
 Should a non-@Bookkeeper post an EP which does not pass, they cease to be a @Player.